-The Public Order Act 1986 Act defines racial hatred as hatred against a group of citizens in Great Britain defined by reference to colour, race, nationality, or ethnic or national origins.
+Racially offensive material is covered by the Public Order Act 1986 (amended by the Racial and Religious Hatred Act 2006).
+The 1986 Act defines racial hatred as hatred against a group of citizens in Great Britain defined by reference to colour, race, nationality, or ethnic or national origins.

-Under the Public Order Act 1986 there are three separate offences of inciting racial hatred.
-There are as follows:
+Under the 1986 Act, there are three separate offences of inciting racial hatred:

 - The use of threatening, abusive or insulting language or the display of written material that is abusive or insulting